devleaks/followthegreens/README.md

 Additions by Gunduran (Detlev Hoffmann)

 Ideas:
-* Load of Airport Data in a separate process ==> Done, but need refresh of the main dialog
+* Load of Airport Data in a separate process ==> Done, main dialog shows loading until the load is finished, need some more testing for airports without taxiways etc.

 * Move from the old style windows to the new styles (also dragable outside x-plane frame) and list all the destinations in combination with typing the first digits